The Long-Term Disability Plan provides financial protection if you are sick or injured and are unable to work.

 The plan defines disability as being unable to perform your regular work duties because you are sick or injured, and, after 24 consecutive months of that disability, being unable to perform any type of work that fits your education, training or experience.
 Lincoln Financial, the Board’s partner for plan administration, must certify all disabilities.

-Generally, your monthly disability benefit is equal to 60 percent of your effective salary, up to $285,000, on your approved date of disability.
+Generally, your monthly Long-Term Disability Plan benefit equals up to 60 percent of your effective salary (up to the IRS annual compensation limit) on your approved date of disability.

-Disability benefits are reduced by disability payments received from other sources, such as workers’ compensation and Social Security.
+Long-Term Disability Plan benefits are reduced by disability payments received from other sources, such as workers’ compensation and Social Security.